-As a side note, don’t forget also the silent offenders, things that might not fall exactly under the cosmetic category but are involved in the contamination process like for example your beauty blender, brushes, brush cleaners, make-up bag, eyelash curler etc. Such items, especially the spongy ones like the beauty blender, have a favorable substrate for bacteria to grow on.
-Never forget to wash your brushes deeply at least once a week with a daily smaller clean between.
-Brush sprays that contain alcohol are excellent for daily small cleans as alcohol can kill bacteria and it evaporates quickly leaving your brush or beauty blender dry, almost instantly.
-For deeper cleans look for products that will soften and condition your brushes as well to extend their lifetime and function.
+As a side note, don’t forget also the silent offenders, things that might not fall exactly under the cosmetic category but are involved in the contamination process like for example your beauty blender, brushes, brush cleaners, make-up bag, eyelash curler etc. Such items, especially the spongy ones like the beauty blender, have a favourable substrate for bacteria to grow on.
+Never forget to wash your brushes deeply at least once a week with a daily quick clean between.
+Brush sprays that contain alcohol are excellent for daily quick cleans, as alcohol can kill bacteria and it evaporates quickly leaving your brush or beauty blender dry, almost instantly.
+For deeper cleans look for products that will soften and condition your brushes as well, to extend their lifetime and function.

-Cleaning your brushes daily is not only beneficial for bacteria control but also helps to apply your make-up more smoothly.
+Cleaning your brushes daily is not only beneficial for bacteria control but also helps with applying your make-up more smoothly.
 Not only because your skin will be free of breakouts but also because the brush, for example, will have less product dried on it and will therefore, apply more smoothly.
 So it’s a win-win!

 Of course, adverse effects will not happen every time.
 In this particular study, which granted is on a small sample size of only 44 people, the participants reported no effects 70.5% of the time.
 The remaining, reported adverse effects by the use of out of date make-up including tearing, erythema (reddening of skin), itchiness, irritation and allergies with tearing being the most common at 36.4%.
 So just because your out of date mascara was ok yesterday doesn’t mean it won’t make you tear up tomorrow!